CalvinNeo/CFortranTranslator/README.md

 ## fortran 77 standard support
 ### fixed form
+CFortranTranslator can accept both fixed form and free form code.

+CFortranTranslator **WON'T** handle fixed/free part of the code respectively

+1. Comments(ref 3.3.2.1 Fixed form commentary)

+    under any condition lines begin with `C` or `c` are comments

+2. Continuation(ref 3.3.2.3 Fixed form statement continuation)

+    THIS DO NOT CONFORM TO FORTRAN90 STANDARD

+    under any condition lines is continuation when
+    1. begin with **5** **BLANKS**(not in standard) and position 6 is not blank, or,
+    2. (not in standard)begin with **1** TAB and the next character is not blank

 ### implicit variables
 All implicit variables will have their definitions generated in target code.